Dreams (1990 film): "The Peach Orchard"

-On the spring day of Hinamatsuri (the Doll Festival), a boy spots a small girl dressed in pink in his house.
+In spring, on the day of Hinamatsuri (the Doll Festival), a boy spots a small girl dressed in pink in his house.
 He follows her outside to where his family's peach orchard once was.
-Living dolls appear before him on the orchard's slopes, and reveal themselves to be the spirits of the peach trees.
+Living versions of the hina dolls appear before him on the orchard's slopes, and reveal themselves to be the spirits of the peach trees.
 Because the boy's family chopped down the trees of the orchard, the dolls berate him.
 However, after realizing that the boy loved the blossoms and did not want the trees to be felled, they agree to give him one last look at the orchard as it once was.
-They perform a dance to Etenraku that causes the blossoming trees to re-appear.
+They perform a dance to Etenraku that causes the blossoming trees to reappear.
 The boy sees the mysterious girl walking among the blooming trees and runs after her, but she and the trees suddenly vanish.
-He walks sadly through the thicket of stumps where the trees had been, until he sees a single young peach tree, in full bloom, sprouting in her place.
+He walks sadly through the thicket of stumps where the trees had been, until he sees a single young peach tree, in full bloom, sprouting where she stood.

 "The Blizzard"

 A group of four mountaineers struggle up a mountain path during a horrendous blizzard.
 It has been snowing for three days and the men are dispirited and ready to give up.
 One by one they stop walking, giving in to the snow and sure death.
 The leader endeavors to push on, but he too, stops in the snow.
-A strange woman (the Yuki-onna of Japanese folklore) appears out of nowhere and attempts to lure the last conscious man into giving in to his death.
+A strange woman (the yuki-onna of Japanese folklore) appears out of nowhere and attempts to lure the last conscious man into giving in to his death.
 He resists, shaking off his stupor and her entreaties, to discover that the storm has abated, and that their camp is only a few meters away.